 The Company's actuarial function is to identify and evaluate suitable reserving and prices for the Company and to facilitate the implementation of the actuarial system.
-On the 27th February 2019, the Board of Directors appointed Mr. Paul Lucas to undertake this role.
-In making this appointment the Board considered the skills required and is satisfied that Mr. Lucas has the requisite skills to undertake this role.
-Mr. Stephen Portelli, who sat on the Board of Directors, assumed an oversight role for the actuarial function.
+Mr. Paul Lucas undertakes this role and the Board considered the skills required and is satisfied that Mr. Lucas has the requisite skills to undertake this role.
+Mr. Anthony Kavanagh, who sits on the Board of Directors, assumes an oversight role for the actuarial function.